 - Why did the original resistor fail?
 This may be due to prior failure of one or more other components (often transistors).

 - Use the same resistance value as the original.

 - Ensure that the tolerance of the replacement is no higher than the original.

 - Ensure that the power rating of the replacement is at least as high as the original.

 - In certain performance-critical applications such as pre-amplifiers, the stability and noise level may be important.

 - In certain safety-critical applications such as power supplies, factors such as flammability may be important.

 When two or more resistors are connected in series, their combined value of resistance is the sum of the individual resistor values.
 When two or more resistors are connected in parallel, to find their combined value of resistance it is necessary to sum the reciprocals of the individual resistor values and then take the reciprocal of that sum.
 The formula and calculators are available on the Calculations page.

 A measure of the detail with which something is represented.
-In digital audio work the term generally refers to the number of bits used to represent each sample (see Analogue to digital conversion), however the term is more commonly used in reference to video projection and displays, in which it refers to number of pixels making up the image.
+In digital audio work the term generally refers to the number of bits used to represent each sample (see Analogue to digital conversion), however the term is more commonly used in reference to video projection and displays, in which it refers to the number of pixels making up the image horizontally and vertically.
 For information on the most common video resolutions see VGA.
+See also Aspect ratio.